viktorwinschel/moma/docs/src/categories.md

 Given functors $F,G: \mathcal{C} \to \mathcal{D}$, a natural transformation $\eta: F \Rightarrow G$ consists of:
 - A family of morphisms $\eta_A: F(A) \to G(A)$ $\forall A \in \text{Ob}(\mathcal{C})$

-For the role of natural transformations in MES, see [MES07: Natural Transformations and System Evolution](mes07.md#natural-transformations).

 Such that the naturality condition holds:
 -  $G(f) \circ \eta_A = \eta_B \circ F(f)$ $\forall f: A \to B$ in $\mathcal{C}$